ala2ODarwish/ExpediaTask/ABOUT.md

 - I wrote the whole code locally and then uploaded it all at once to Github that's why it has only one commit.
 - In general, I enjoyed doing this task, I learnd a lot during the process.
 I got more experienced using spring boot in addition to learning new things like thymeleaf.
+- I have around 1 years experience in Java.
+I also have a simple knowledge in HTML, CSS and javascript.